Anja Sønstevold: Club career

+Sønstevold joined Fleury in 2020, but left in 2021 due to problems with sexual harassment, misconduct and a toxic culture at the club.

+On 7 August 2021, Sønstevold was announced at Inter Milan.
+She made her league debut against Napoli on 28 August 2021.
+Sønstevold scored her first league goal against Hellas Verona on 14 November 2021, scoring in the 6th minute.
+On 30 March 2022, it was announced that she had signed a two-year contract extension with the club.

+On 16 January 2024, Sønstevold was announced at Roma.

+Sønstevold retired from football in 2024.

 International career

 Sønstevold went through several Norwegian youth teams and participated with the U-17 team in the qualification and the finals of the 2009 UEFA Women's Under-17 Championship in Nyon, where Norway finish in the fourth place.
 A year later she was part of the team that played at 2010 UEFA Women's Under-17 Championship, but failed to reach the finals.
-In 2011, she was in the team that qualified and reached the final of the 2011 UEFA Women's Under-19 Championship, when the team finish second after a massive lose for Germany, 8:1.
+In 2011, she was in the team that qualified and reached the final of the 2011 UEFA Women's Under-19 Championship, when the team finish second after a massive loss for Germany, 8:1.
 For reaching the semi-finals, the Norwegians had already qualified for the 2012 FIFA U-20 Women's World Cup in Japan.
 Sønstevold was part of the squad that played the tournament.
 Norway reached the quarter-finals, but again they were defeated by Germany, 4:0.
 On 14 January 2014, she got her first senior international cap against Spain in La Manga, Spain.
 One year later, she was called for the 2015 Algarve Cup.

 On 23 April 2015 she was appointed to the provisional squad of 35 players for the 2015 FIFA Women's World Cup.
 She was initially dropped from the final squad on 14 May, but she was later called into the 23-player roster to replace Caroline Graham Hansen, who had to withdraw to an injury.

+Sønstevold was part of the squad that was called up to the UEFA Women's Euro 2017.

+Sønstevold scored her first international goal against Armenia on 30 November 2021, scoring in the 59th minute.

+Sønstevold was part of the squad that was called up to the UEFA Women's Euro 2022.

+On 19 June 2023, she was included in the 23-player Norwegian squad for the 2023 FIFA Women's World Cup.